dijasila/GPAW/doc/documentation/mom/mom.rst

   mom.prepare_mom_calculation(..., use_projections=True, ...)

-SCF algorithms based on diagonalization of the Hamiltonian matrix tend to fail when degenerate or nearly degenerate orbitals are unequally occupied, a situation that is common in excited-state calculations.
 For such cases, it is possible to use a Gaussian smearing of the holes and excited electrons in the MOM calculation to improve convergence.
 This is done by specifying a ``width``